antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 goal so you need to find new ones and that's highly dependant on each person.
 In my case, it's to learn new things.
-It has been always my passion and the reason I'm a software engineer. **This role allows me to learn new things every day and help others.
-I can't ask for anything more.**
+It has been always my passion and the reason I'm a software engineer. **This role allows me to learn new things every day and help others.** I can't ask for anything more.

+## Conclusions

-This is article is already too long and I don't want to write a book.
-There is already one: [Staff Engineer: Leadership beyond the management track].
+I didn't cover everything I would like but this is article is already too long and I don't want to write a book (there is already one: [Staff Engineer:
+Leadership beyond the management track]).
 I would love to know what do you think about the Principal role, especially if you disagree with me.
-Leave a comment on [GitHub] or just drop me a message on [Twitter]!
+Leave a comment on [GitHub] or just drop me a message on [Twitter], I'm always open to have a chat about the role or share my experiences.

 [GitHub]: https://github.com/antonmry/galiglobal/pull/40
 [Twitter]: https://twitter.com/antonmry